 Maison Loo takes us back to the fascinating story of Ching Tsai Loo, an art dealer who arrived in Paris in 1902.
 Having acquired a classic French-style mansion built in 1880, he decided to transform it into a splendid Chinese pagoda under the direction of architect Fernand Bloch.
-Loo, taking advantage of the absence of building permit regulations, wanted to create an ode to his native China, while remaining rooted in his adopted country, France.
+Taking advantage of the absence of building permit regulations, Loo wanted to create an ode to his native China, while remaining rooted in his adopted country, France.

-In short, a place that is living proof of the richness that interaction between different cultures can bring.
+In short, this is a place that is living proof of the richness that interaction between different cultures can bring.
 The Maison Loo's Chinese-French architectural fusion is a vibrant tribute to the love and respect of different cultures.
 In any case, this pagoda is one of the most unusual buildings to be discovered in Paris.

 Dates and Opening Time